-- Facilitation of billing and cost tracking issues throughout the interconnection process - Provide invoices as required and monthly statements to Interconnection Customer throughout the interconnection process - Effective follow-up with Interconnection Customers on payment of invoices within 20 days; Breach procedures are outlined in PJM Tariff Attachment P, Appendix 2, Section 13 - Effective scope change process facilitation - Generate project actual cost summaries as needed - Reconcile final account balances between Interconnection Customer and Transmission Owner - Facilitate completion of financial closeout documentation - Manage requests for increases/decreases in Security - Manage deferred Security process with requirements for full Security and release of non-refundable Security upon initial operation - Review Transmission Owner invoices for reasonableness and process, including splitting Network Upgrade cost allocations when more than one queue project has financial responsibility
+- Facilitation of billing and cost tracking issues throughout the interconnection process - Provide invoices as required and monthly statements to Project Developer throughout the interconnection process - Effective follow-up with Project Developer on payment of invoices within 20 days; Breach procedures are outlined in the GIA Appendix 2, Section 15. - Effective scope change process facilitation - Generate project actual cost summaries as needed - Reconcile final account balances between Project Developer and Transmission Owner - Facilitate completion of financial closeout documentation - Manage requests for increases/decreases in Security - Manage deferred Security process with requirements for full Security and release of non-refundable Security upon initial operation - Review Transmission Owner invoices for reasonableness and process, including splitting Network Upgrade cost allocations when more than one project in a Cycle has financial responsibility

-3.4 Generation and Merchant Transmission Project Agreement Scope Change Process
+3.4 Generation and Merchant Transmission Project Scope Change Process

-The scope change process is to be utilized during the implementation phase of Interconnection Customer projects.
-The intent of the scope change process is to improve the administration of Interconnection Facilities construction, and to reduce the need for amendments to project agreements that were previously required when significant changes in the scope, cost or schedule occurred due to circumstances that were unforeseen at the time of agreement execution.
+The scope change process is to be utilized during the implementation phase of Project Developer projects.
+The intent of the scope change process is to improve the administration of Interconnection Facilities and Network Upgrade construction, and to reduce the need for amendments to project agreements that were previously required when significant changes in the scope, cost or schedule occurred due to circumstances that were unforeseen at the time of agreement execution.
 The scope change process provides for a clear method of documentation of project changes.
-This results in Interconnection Customers being informed about scope changes in a timely manner, increased communication between the Transmission Owner, Interconnection Customer and PJM, and fewer disputed issues at the end of projects.
+This results in Project Developers being informed about scope changes in a timely manner, increased communication between the Transmission Owner, Project Developers and PJM, and fewer disputed issues at the end of projects.
+The scope change process is not intended to be used to change any of the milestone set forth in the GIA or other relevant agreement.

-Many of the changes that normally occur on a typical Interconnection Facilities project are minor and they do not have a meaningful impact on the cost or scheduled completion of work.
-However, if in the judgment of any party, the changes in the cost of required facilities or in the time required for their completion are sufficiently large to have a meaningful impact on the total cost or timing for completing the Interconnection Facilities, then the scope change process is designed to be the appropriate instrument to document such changes.
+Many of the changes that normally occur on a typical interconnection project are minor and they do not have a meaningful impact on the cost or scheduled completion of work.
+However, if in the judgment of any party, the changes in the cost of required facilities or in the time required for their completion are sufficiently large to have a meaningful impact on the total cost or timing for completing the Interconnection Facilities and Network Upgrades, then the scope change process is designed to be the appropriate instrument to document such changes.

-The scope change process is applicable to those projects with three-party ISAs, ICSAs, UCSAs, IISAs and WMPAs.
+The scope change process is applicable to those projects with three-party GIAs, CSAs, UCSAs, E&P Agreements, and WMPAs.
 The scope change process can only be applied to previously defined impacts related to an interconnection project as defined in the applicable agreement.
 If a particular scope change results in the requirement of a new impact not previously included in PJM's interconnection studies, then an amended agreement will need to be executed.
-The scope change process will not be used to change a project's fuel type.
+The scope change process is not intended to be used to change any of the milestone set forth in the GIA or other relevant agreement, and will not be used to change a project's fuel type.